minhhieple97/company_tree_webprovise/README.md

 After setting up the `.env` file, you can run the project using the `npm run start:dev` command.
 This will start the development server and allow you to access the project at `http://localhost:3000`.

+# Integration Test for Nest.js GraphQL

+This project uses nest.js, graphql, supertest-graphql and graphql-tag to set up and run integration tests for a graphql endpoint.

+## Prerequisites

+- Node.js and npm installed
+- A graphql endpoint running on http://localhost:3000/graphql

+## Installation

+- Clone this repository and navigate to the project folder
+- Run `npm install` to install the dependencies
+- Run `npm run test:int` to run the integration test

 # Example GraphQL Query

 Here is an example of a GraphQL query and its response: